 This point is so obvious, you’d think it wasn’t necessary to make.
 However almost every article I have read that evaluates Wealthfront’s performance compares our portfolios to ones that use the aforementioned Barclays Aggregate Bond Index for the fixed income allocation.
 Our portfolios should have a lower pre-tax return (the only return that is usually discussed), but a superior after-tax return (the only thing that matters).

-Another major challenge of traditional attempts to evaluate your portfolio’s performance is they usually exclude the benefit you might have received from tax-loss harvesting or direct indexing.
+Another major challenge of traditional attempts to evaluate your portfolio’s performance is they usually exclude the benefit you might have received from Tax-Loss Harvesting or Stock-level Tax-Loss Harvesting.
 That’s because very few advisors, especially ones that don’t serve very large clients, are able to provide either service.

 We believe the best way to calculate the true measure of the Wealthfront service is to add the realized after-tax benefit of your harvested losses to your money weighted return.
 For example, if you have a $50,000 account, you earned a 5% return for the year, we harvested $1,500 of losses for the year and your total federal plus state marginal tax rate is 40%, then your tax adjusted return (money weighted return + the realized after-tax benefit of your harvested losses) would be 6.2% (5% nominal return + ($1,500 x 40%/$50,000).
 Assuming no net loss carry forwards, all of that return would be realized because the tax benefit from the harvested losses is less than the $3,000 ordinary income limit against which losses can be applied.
 Surprisingly, few of our clients add their tax-loss harvesting benefit to their money weighted returns when they compare our performance to alternatives.